fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 * left line: **y value decreases (i.e. height) as x value (i.e. width) increases, implying negative slope**
 * right lane: **y value increases (i.e. height) as x value (i.e. width) increases, implying positive slope**

-Thumb of rule: in oder to screen out some noisy lines, i.e. horizental lines or lines with small slope, we set a threshold as 0.5 in the code below.
+A thumb of rule: in order to screen out some noisy lines, i.e. horizontal lines or lines with small slopes, we set a threshold as 0.5 in the code below.

 ```python
 lines_left = list()